Disclaimer: I don't own The Fast and the Furious series or any of its characters. I just own Eve Trudeau.

 "He owed me a ten-second car," Brian stated, a shit eating grin on his face as Dom went into the little shack.

-"Men," she mumbled and nodded at the house behind her.
+"Men," she mumbled, rolling her eyes, and nodded at the house behind her.
 "So, what is this dump?"

 "Right," she toned skeptically and followed after Dom inside the house.
 It was an absolute wreck, filthy disgusting and cluttered with junk.
 "How long can you keep the heroin there?"